jasonkowl/covid-tracker/README.md

-## Available Scripts
+## COVID-19 Tracker App

-Covid 19 Tracker app built with React JS.
+Built with React JS.
 Fetching data with API calls from the Open Disease data https://disease.sh/